layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 #### Default behavior

-In case a message cannot be matched by any rule, you can define a default behavior of what to do:
+In case any rule cannot match a message, you can define a default behavior of what to do:

 ![EventBridge Default behavior (Output Frame)](.asset-output-frame_images/5c1a78f7.png)